kubeflow/examples/object_detection/monitor_job.md

 ### View logs of individual pods
 ```
 kubectl -n kubeflow get pods
-kubectl -n kubeflow logs <name_of_master_pod>
+kubectl -n kubeflow logs <name_of_chief_pod>
 ```
 **NOTE:** When the job finishes, the pods will be automatically terminated.
 To see, run the `get pods` command with the `-a` flag:
 ```
 kubectl -n kubeflow get pods -a
 ```

-While the job is running, you should see something like this in your master pod logs:
+While the job is running, you should see something like this in your chief pod logs:
 ```
 INFO:tensorflow:Saving checkpoint to path /pets_data/train/model.ckpt
 INFO:tensorflow:Recording summary at step 819.